pixierepo/px-toolchain/README.md

 # px-toolchain
-Dockerfile and scripts for a distcc &amp; cross compilation for ARMv7l container based on Arch Linux.
+Dockerfile and scripts for a distcc &amp; cross compilation for ARMv7l container based on Arch Linux, originally created as part of [PX:Tech](https://www.pxteck.io) ecosystem.

 Built using the multi-architecture images from [archlinux-docker](https://github.com/lopsided98/archlinux-docker).

 ## Building and running the image:
 Image for x86_64 is available in [Dockerhub](https://hub.docker.com/r/pxtech/px-toolchain).